 In art, Seshat is often depicted as a young woman dressed in a leopard skin, which was an ancient form of dress worn by funerary priests, with a headdress consisting of a star or a flower above her head.
 While the symbolism of the seven-pointed star remains unknown, Seshat’s name ‘Sefkhet-Abwy’ which means ‘seven-horned’, derived from it.
 As with most Egyptian goddesses, Seshat is identified by her unique headdress.

 Seshat is often shown with a palm stem in her hand with notches along it giving the idea of recording the passage of time.
-She’s also portrayed with other items, mostly tools of measurement, such as knotted cords for surveying structures and land.back to menu ↑
+Oftentimes, she would be portrayed as bringing palm branches to the pharaoh, as it meant that, symbolically, she was gifting him ‘many years’ to reign.
+She is also portrayed with other items, mostly tools of measurement, such as knotted cords for surveying structures and land.

 Seshat’s Role in Egyptian Mythology

-To the Egyptians, writing was considered to be a sacred art.
+To the Egyptians, writing was considered a sacred art.
 In this light, the goddess Seshat held great signficance and was revered for her wisdom and capabilities.

 - Patron of Libraries

 As the goddess of the written word, Seshat took care of the library of the gods, and so became known as the ‘Mistress of the House of Books’.
 In general, she was seen as the patron of libraries.
-According to some sources, it was she who invented the art of writing but her husband (or father) Thoth taught the people of Egypt to write.
+According to some sources, she invented the art of writing but her husband (or father) Thoth was the one who taught the people of Egypt to write.
 Seshat was also associated with architecture, astrology, astronomy, mathematics and accounting.